Berniea5/Alpha-s-Resource-Monitor/README.md

 # Alpha-s-Resource-Monitor
-A Lightweight Resource Monitor To see Your
+> A Lightweight Resource Monitor To see Your:

 **-GPU